albar965/albar965.github.io/README.md

 # Online Documentation Repository
-This repository contains documentation for all my projects.
+This repository contains a portal for all my projects.
 The online version can be found at https://albar965.github.io/.